Hello and welcome!

 To quote the course description: This course introduces students to the principal activities and state-of-the-art techniques involved in developing digital forensics systems.
 Topics covered may include: advanced file carving and reconstruction, forensic analysis of modern filesystems, network forensics, mobile device forensics, memory forensics, and anti-forensics.

-We’re going to be talking about their ideas critically in class, and you’re going to be working on problem sets, toy implementations, and small projects to help you explore the ideas they present.
+Instead, we’re going to be talking about the ideas in forensics research, both good and bad.
+We’ll have these critical discussions in class and online, and you’re going to be working on problem sets, toy implementations, and small projects to help you explore the ideas they present.
 We’ll also use various open-source systems for forensics in various ways – we’ll use them, analyze them, and possibly extend them.

 You’ll notice I’m writing on the board, not using powerpoint.
 That’s how I roll.
-I will occasionally (depending upon topic, frequently) bust out the laptop for some livecoding and demos, and once in a while for illustrations, but there are no slides or powerpoints available for this course.
-Come to class and take notes!
+I will occasionally (depending upon topic, frequently) bust out the laptop for some livecoding and demos, and once in a while for illustrations, but there are typically few or no slides available for this course.
+Come to class (or watch the videos, or both) and take notes!

 Further, I expect a reasonable level of programming maturity.
-Operationally, that means I expect you know how to design, implement, and test small-to-medium sized programs, and I won’t be helping you debug your programs for assignments in this course.
+Operationally, that means I expect you know how to design, implement, and test small-to-medium sized programs yourself – I won’t be helping you debug your programs for assignments in this course.
 This semester, we have the luxury of low enrollment.
 So, I will be able to structure programming-related assignments to let you use whatever language you want, within reason.
 I have to be able to test things on my Mac laptop, so no Windows-only stuff, but otherwise do what you like.
+I’ll be more specific about this in the assignment writeups.

 Finally, I expect some mathematical maturity, commensurate with the median senior in a CS program.
 We’re not going to be doing deep proofs of complexity or whatnot, but you should be not totally unfamiliar with basic theoretical computer science, mathematics, and statistics.